 “Shortly after acquiring a masters degree in Economics, I resumed work in the digital banking department of one of the largest banks in Croatia.
 Two years later, instigated by an interest in IT and fintech, I started a job as software tester at Infinum.
 Since then, I’ve worked on half a dozen mobile banking applications where I’ve learned a lot about manual and automated testing, financial industry and agile software development.

 I strongly believe in the multidisciplinary approach to testing and the concept of continuous quality.”

-I strongly believe that the real value of QA reflects itself in helping well-informed decision making with valuable inputs acquired from both testing the app and analyzing the data collected.
-My talk will go in depth to clarify the interdependence of quality assurance and data analytics and the value of both in a fast-paced agile environment.
+My talk will try to clarify the interdependence of quality assurance and data analytics and the value of both in a fast-paced agile environment.